 The fund is a equity fund which means a higher risk, but also the potential for a higher return.
 The investments are made globally, although there may be an emphasis in equities listed in the US, which means that the risk in the fund can be slightly higher than that of a fund with a greater geographic distribution.
-The fund's investments are made in limited number of issuers, which means that the fund has a higher concentration risk than that of a fund that invests in a greater number of issuers.
 The fund has a currency risk, which means that the returns and the risk are affected by changes in exchange rates.
 The fund has share classes in various currencies, which means that the returns and the risk can vary across different share classes.